andykswong/lorz/README.md

 # DUNGEON OF LORZ - LOWREZJAM 2021 Submission
 Dungeon of Lorz is a 64x64 hack-n-slash game for [LOWREZJAM 2021](https://itch.io/jam/lowrezjam-2021).
-Collect coins in the dungeon, unlock upgrades, and delve into the dungeon again!
+Collect coins in the dungeon, upgrade, and delve into the dungeon again!

 \* Lorz = low rez :)